mehmetcolgecen/DevOps/hands-on/Kubernetes/eks-03-AWS-EKS-ALB-ingress/README.md

 - For now, our application is working on http.
 Now, we add an host name and return the http to https.

-- Firstly, bind ingress address to an host nane in the route53 service.
+- Firstly, bind ingress address to an host name in the route53 service.

 - Then update the ingress.yaml as below.
 Don't forgot to change certificate-arn.